The more I learn, the more I’m humbled by how little I know

 There are a few things I dislike about this model, but I think it's more because I'm usually trying to push the limits on what the camera can handle.

-It will only shoot 3fps which is gruelingly slow.
-There have been many times where I'm shooting away at a concert or performance and the write buffer freezes up the camera.
 Like I said, I know I'm pushing the camera, but it drives me nuts.
 I guess I'm still used to the speed of the 1D and have to remind myself that this is more for Landscape and studio work.

 Canon A80 Point & Shoot Digital Camera